fedoranimus/todoist-api/source/includes/_uploads.md

 Attribute | Description
 --------- | -----------
-tn_l | Large thumbnail (a list that contains the URL, the width and the height of the thumbnail). tn_m | Medium thumbnail (a list that contains the URL, the width and the height of the thumbnail). tn_s | Small thumbnail (a list that contains the URL, the width and the height of the thumbnail).
+tn_l *Array* | Large thumbnail (a list that contains the URL, the width and the height of the thumbnail). tn_m *Array* | Medium thumbnail (a list that contains the URL, the width and the height of the thumbnail). tn_s *Array* | Small thumbnail (a list that contains the URL, the width and the height of the thumbnail).

 ### Audio file properties